2015 Land Rover LR2 test mule spy shots

 Land Rover boasts that 90 percent of the LR-MS’ components are new.
 Most of it is steel though aluminum is used in some areas to help shed weight.

 It’s important to note that this is still a test mule for the new 2015 Land Rover LR2, with the new car's mechanicals hidden beneath the modified body of a current Evoque.
-The 2015 LR2 will be bigger than the Evoque, as evidenced by the longer wheelbase and taller ride height of this test mule, but its proportions and styling should be similar.
+The 2015 LR2 will be bigger than the Evoque, as evidenced by the longer wheelbase, makeshift wheel arches, and taller ride height of this test mule, but its proportions and styling should be similar.

 The extra size will allow for a new seven-seat option.
-As previously reported, Land Rover is looking to expand its LR2 into a whole family of models, with five- and seven-seat models and possibly even a compact version planned.
+As previously reported, Land Rover is looking to expand its LR2 into a whole family of models, with five- and seven-seat versions and possibly even a compact planned.
+They will be positioned as ‘leisure’ models within Land Rover’s portfolio of SUVs and Crossovers and may even be grouped under the Discovery name.

 Power will most likely come from the new turbocharged 2.0-liter four-cylinder added to the 2013 LR2, which in the 2015 model should still deliver around 240 horsepower and 250 pound-feet of torque.
-A V-6 engine may also be borrowed from Jaguar.
+A 3.0-liter V-6, which in supercharged form has been added to the Range Rover and Range Rover Sport models, may also be offered.
+A nine-speed automatic should be standard.

-Look for a reveal of the 2015 Land Rover LR2 in late 2014, with sales to follow shortly after.
-In other markets the vehicle will be known as the Freelander 3.
+Look for a reveal of the 2015 Land Rover LR2, whatever it’s called, in late 2014, with sales to follow shortly after.